 Yes, in fact, even most professional players prefer to have their music on even before they go out on the court.
 Then, they still have them for their warm-up until the game starts.
 Some street games even allow headphones to be worn during the actual game.
 However, you will find that over-ear or on-ear headphones are far too susceptible to damage or falling off in a full-contact street game.
 That is the reason most people prefer wearing in-ear models when playing outdoors.

-Are Apple AirPods good for basketball?
+Is Apple AirPods good for basketball?

 Apple’s own headphones are especially good for basketball, at least their Pro version.
-The reason for that is because they have a great fit and are plenty comfortable in your ears.
+The reason for that is that they have a great fit and are plenty comfortable in your ears.
 Moreover, they have both noise-canceling and noise-enhancing features, depending on what you prefer.
 When they are paired with your iPhone, they can also work with your apple watch so that you leave the phone on the sidelines.